 - Communicate Effectively.
 Keeping the lines of communication open between you and your staff, parents, and students will help break down any misunderstandings.
 Great leaders know how to be heard and understood, but most importantly knows how to listen.
 Communication is a two-way street.

 - Keep Meetings Productive.
-If you have agenda, stick to it.
+If you have an agenda, stick to it.
 Remember your staff as well as yourself had a long day and would like to go home to their families or their very own personal lives.
-Give your staff advance notice when you will hold staff meeting as well as the purpose of the meeting and how long.
+Give your staff advance notice when you will hold staff meetings as well as the purpose of the meeting and how long.
 Be sure to have a timekeeper to help you and others stay on track.
 Don’t overload the agenda.
 Remember somethings could be said via email.

 - Know Your Limit.
 Be clear about your boundaries and know that it is all right to say no at times.
 Maintain a balance between your values and the values of the school.
 It is all right to have limits.
 This will help eliminate any confusion in knowing where you stand with certain things.

-As you begin yet another school year remember to seek a mentor, continue to improve, and be emotionally aware.
+As you begin yet another school year remember to seek a mentor, continue to improve and be emotionally aware.
 A leader that is stagnant and doesn’t grow is not a leader.
 A leader that doesn’t have a heart and takes time to create a positive working environment is not a true leader.
-A leader who can’t take constructive criticism will always run into problems which will set the tone for the school year.
+A leader who can’t take constructive criticism will always run into problems that will set the tone for the school year.
 Learn from other leaders.